 - ESPN – Guys, this is how you catch up with your sports highlights on the go.
 Enable the ESPN skill and have Alexa pump you full of everything you missed the day before while you’re getting ready for work.
 It isn’t the same as courtside tickets, but it will get the job done.

 - Spotify – Have we mentioned Spotify?
 Ask Alexa to play your favorite artists or Spotify playlists while you’re getting things done.
 While this is a great source of music, there are also plenty of others to choose from.
+Then again, this article on Spotify Connect, should help you decide.

 Check out an in depth look at helpful skills – What Can Alexa Do?
 Amazon Echo Skills, Tips and Tricks